‘Vikings’ Season 5B: Here’s What Fans Expect To See Change With Lagertha And Heahmund’s Relationship

 In the first half of Season 5 of History Channel’s Vikings, a very interesting relationship developed.
 Lagertha (Katheryn Winnick), a powerful shieldmaiden, became involved with Heahmund (Jonathan Rhys Meyers), a captured warrior priest.
-While it is still only early days in their relationship, fans are already wondering how their relationship will fare moving forward into the second half of Season 5.
+While it is still only early days into their relationship, fans are already wondering how their relationship will fare moving forward into the second half of Season 5.

 The mid-season finale episode of Vikings Season 5 saw Ivar the Boneless (Alex Hogh Anderson) take control of Kattegat, a town which Lagertha had previously ruled over.
 So now, Lagertha is homeless and will likely be looking for new prospects in Season 5B.